 Corporate acquisitions also involve risks relating to obligations and liabilities of the acquired entities.
 The Group has carried and will carry out financial, legal and commercial due diligence reviews of potential target companies if and to the extent deemed appropriate by the Group's management on a case-by-case basis, however, there is a risk that such reviews will fail to detect potential or actual exposures, which could cause future losses for the target company and thereby adversely affect the Group's result and financial position after such an acquisition has been completed.
 In addition, there is a risk that purchase agreement indemnities are unenforceable, limited or expired.
 The Group may not be able to obtain compensation from a seller of a business if a risk relating to the operation of the business prior to an acquisition were to materialise.
 Carrying out acquisitions is often an extensive and complicated process that includes various costs, such as financing costs as well as costs for financial, legal and other advisers.
-A large part of such costs is charged to the Group very if an acquisition, is not or cannot be completed.
-If identifying and examining potential acquisition targets and subsequent acquisitions prove significantly more expensive or take up a greater amount of management resources than expected, it may temporarily disrupt the Group's existing business operations.
+A large part of such costs is charged to the Group expensive or take up a greater amount of management resources than expected, it may temporarily disrupt the Group's existing business operations.
 In addition, the acquisition of less profitable businesses or resource-intensive expansions of the Group's existing business operations, particularly abroad and in connection with potential new market entries, could adversely affect the Group's existing business operations.